 She is remembered for her role as the cunning private detective, Erin Jones, in the CBS primetime soap “Falcon Crest” from 1985 to 1987.
 Jacobson also featured as Larue Wilson on “The New Gidget” from 1986 to 1987, a sequel to the 1960s ABC sitcom.
 Her co-star, Caryn Richman, commended her “comic timing” and “enthusiasm and love of life.”

-In the franchise “Star Trek: Deep Space Nine,” she played Thiana, a Bajoran woman, making a significant impact on fans despite her brief role.
-She also had a minor role in the 1984 film “Splash,” where she shared the screen with Tom Hanks and Daryl Hannah.
+In “Star Trek: Deep Space Nine,” she portrayed Thiana, a Bajoran woman, leaving a notable impression despite her brief role.
+She also appeared in a minor role in the 1984 film “Splash” alongside Tom Hanks and Daryl Hannah.

 In her later years, Jacobson regularly performed at Los Angeles comedy clubs, such as The Improv and The Comedy Store, enthralling audiences with her sharp wit and self-deprecating humor.
 Her stand-up acts often merged humor with sincere anecdotes about her journey in Hollywood.